What is a Bond?

 Just like stocks, bonds are securities but a major difference between them is that stockholders own equity in a company while bondholders are just lenders in the company.
 As a result, bondholders have priority over stockholders.

 Another difference between the two is that bonds have a defined time when they mature and are redeemed while stocks remain indefinitely outstanding.

-Think of bonds as a situation where a company or a government takes out a loan directly from an individual where the individual acts as a bank.
-The individual loans to an organization, or, the government – and they are required to pay that individual back, with regular interest payments.
+Think of bonds in Nigeria as a situation where a company or a government takes out a loan directly from an individual where the individual acts as a bank.
+The individual loans to an organization, or the government—and they are required to pay that individual back, with regular interest payments.
 A city may sell some bonds to raise money for specific operations like building a bridge, while the federal government may issue bonds to tackle debt related issues.

-Bonds are as safe investments and as such, are appealing to Nervous investors.
+Bonds in Nigeria are as safe investments and as such, are appealing to nervous investors.
 Bonds can generate a steady stream of income for these individuals, even when the stock market becomes volatile.

 That doesn’t mean bonds are risk-free.
 Some bonds can be highly risky, as well.
-There are different kinds of bonds that offer different options to investors.
+There are different kinds of bonds in Nigeria that offer different options to investors.

 For instance, you can redeem some bonds before their agreed-upon maturity date, while some bonds can be switched for shares of a company.
 Bonds have their unique levels of risk, and their credit rating can determine these risks.